ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Choosing Your CLI Champion: Rust, Go, Zig, Bun, or Node.js?
-An Engineer’s 2026 Perspective ✨ - <a href="https://medium.com/@chiranjilalsinghal4/choosing-your-cli-champion-rust-go-zig-bun-or-node-js-an-engineers-2026-perspective-c214cfd8f951?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Enterprise-Grade Auto-Save in React with TanStack Query, IndexedDB and Spring Boot - <a href="https://medium.com/@smartvinothkumar.k/building-enterprise-grade-auto-save-in-react-with-tanstack-query-indexeddb-and-spring-boot-1fe327bcb618?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chiranji Lal Singhal`**
+✍️ **posted by `Vinoth Kumar K`**

-<blockquote>Has anyone else felt totally swamped by all the amazing tools and languages out there for making command-line interface (CLI) tools?
-Yeah…
+<blockquote>Auto-save looks simple at first.
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Removed Node.js and V8 From My TypeScript Server...What Happened? - <a href="https://3301abhisheksingh.medium.com/i-removed-node-js-and-v8-from-my-typescript-server-what-happened-8376b2805d56?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Attack Surfaces in Microservices: What You Need to Know - <a href="https://atul1987.medium.com/attack-surfaces-in-microservices-what-you-need-to-know-5ff71d0f39cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Singh`**
+✍️ **posted by `Atul Kumar Garg`**

-<blockquote>What Happened When I Removed V8 and Node.js from My TypeScript Server?
+<blockquote>Regular Expression DoS (ReDoS)
-A runtime has always been essential to JavaScript on the backend… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Node.js Concurrency Has Three Preconditions.
-Real Traffic Breaks All of Them. - <a href="https://medium.com/@danielvalev/node-js-concurrency-has-three-preconditions-real-traffic-breaks-all-of-them-115e5818aba6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Production Webhook Handler Works.
+That’s Exactly the Problem. - <a href="https://vikashship.medium.com/my-production-webhook-handler-works-thats-exactly-the-problem-314f13abe7f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniel Valev`**
+✍️ **posted by `Vikash Sharma`**

-<blockquote>Fast handlers, bounded concurrency, isolated slow work - and the Node, undici, and Kubernetes defaults that let all three fail silently.
+<blockquote>Starting a public log of closing the gap between “I shipped a feature” and “I can be trusted with your entire stack.”
 Continue reading on Medium »</blockquote>

 <h3>4.
-Top 10 Sites for Old Facebook Accounts for Ads Online: A 2026 Educational Guide - <a href="https://medium.com/@smmivo71/top-10-sites-for-old-facebook-accounts-for-ads-online-a-2026-educational-guide-22d5f1efa8e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 9: JWT Authentication, Role-Based… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-9-jwt-authentication-role-based-3516fd441dda?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Smmivo`**
+✍️ **posted by `Yash Shah`**

-<blockquote>Learn how old Facebook accounts relate to advertising, account authenticity, policy compliance, security, and safer alternatives for…
+<blockquote>Welcome to the Series
 Continue reading on Medium »</blockquote>

 <h3>5.
-Hire Node.js Developers in US: 90-Day Free Replacement Guarantee - <a href="https://medium.com/@aashish.kapoor8076/hire-nodejs-developers-in-us-remote-it-staffing-3bfb00a13059?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an MCP Server That Keeps My Work Journal — Here’s Everything I Learned - <a href="https://javascript.plainenglish.io/i-built-an-mcp-server-that-keeps-my-work-journal-heres-everything-i-learned-0f6d55786c75?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aashish Kapoor`**
+✍️ **posted by `Rogerio Amorim`**

-<blockquote>Expanding your team in US?
+<blockquote>A Model Context Protocol server in ~190 lines of TypeScript that turns a folder of Markdown into a searchable work journal any AI…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Hire Dedicated Node.js Developers: GDPR-Compliant Remote IT Staffing - <a href="https://medium.com/@amit.urjaone/hire-dedicated-nodejs-developers-remote-it-staffing-gdpr-compliant-a4c6fa1264de?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How We Reduced Event Loop Blocking by 90%: A Node.js Performance Case Study - <a href="https://medium.com/zencity-engineering/how-we-reduced-event-loop-blocking-by-90-a-node-js-performance-case-study-e5a8ce87ad0e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by ` Urjaone`**
+✍️ **posted by `Bohdan Kravchuk`**

-<blockquote>Are you looking to hire Node.js Developers without the overhead of local recruitment?
-NESIndia connects US, UK, Canada, and UAE businesses…
+<blockquote>Mysterious timeouts led us to an unexpected bottleneck — and a 90% improvement in responsiveness
-Continue reading on Medium »</blockquote>
+Continue reading on Zencity Engineering »</blockquote>

 <h3>7.
-3 Days Chasing a Node.js Memory Leak: The Heap Snapshot Workflow That Found It - <a href="https://medium.com/@manisuec/3-days-chasing-a-node-js-memory-leak-the-heap-snapshot-workflow-that-found-it-fde30a5834bd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 Rules of Thumb for Building Node.js APIs That Don’t Wake You Up at 3 AM - <a href="https://habtesoft.medium.com/12-rules-of-thumb-for-building-node-js-apis-that-dont-wake-you-up-at-3-am-427c684ddbb5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Prasad`**
+✍️ **posted by `habtesoft`**

-<blockquote>RSS climbing at 80 MB an hour.
-CPU flat.
-Latency flat.
-Every graph on the dashboard green except the one that mattered.
-I restarted the…
+<blockquote>Some lessons take an incident to learn properly.
+These are the twelve that come up often enough, across enough different codebases, that…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Handoff: l’agente AI che passa la mano da solo in LangChain.js - <a href="https://medium.com/@samuelp88/handoff-lagente-ai-che-passa-la-mano-da-solo-in-langchain-js-ea628db04479?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Samuel Panicucci`**

+<blockquote>Codice completo di questo articolo: repo content-pipeline-advanced, tag article-10.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-I Stopped Using Lodash and Here’s What Replaced It - <a href="https://medium.com/@kaklotarrahul79/i-stopped-using-lodash-and-heres-what-replaced-it-c49844c7ae38?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Do Technology and Digital Marketing Work Together to Grow Your Business? - <a href="https://crayotech.medium.com/how-do-technology-and-digital-marketing-work-together-to-grow-your-business-ce3c86591592?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Crayo Tech Business Solutions Pvt Ltd.`**

-<blockquote>Modern JavaScript caught up.
-Here is how I stripped 70KB of legacy utility debt without writing messy code.
+<blockquote>Technology and digital marketing have become essential parts of modern business growth.
+While technology helps businesses build efficient…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Frontend System Design — Chapter 2: Application Architecture - <a href="https://medium.com/@hzjnnwyc/frontend-system-design-chapter-2-application-architecture-026841b51a0f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Business Website With AI Without Starting From Scratch - <a href="https://medium.com/@allqrco/how-to-create-a-business-website-with-ai-without-starting-from-scratch-5f2561a0e00a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luiz Ribeiro `**
+✍️ **posted by `@allqrco`**

-<blockquote>This is the second chapter in our series, and here we delve into a topic where engineering decisions require a more systemic perspective…
+<blockquote>Creating a business website can feel like a bigger job than it actually is.
+You need to think about the layout, write content, add images…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Auth Redirect Flash Every Frontend Dev Hates (and How a Local 27B Model Solved It) - <a href="https://medium.com/@creativomoc/the-auth-redirect-flash-every-frontend-dev-hates-and-how-a-local-27b-model-solved-it-c9b903e2b541?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Write a Newsletter That Your Audience Actually Reads - <a href="https://medium.com/@mansitinker693/how-to-write-a-newsletter-that-your-audience-actually-reads-b32d306300b0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gabriele Franchitto`**
+✍️ **posted by `Infinitive Host`**

-<blockquote>How I eliminated the dreaded client-side auth flash on a static Next.js app, why frontier cloud models failed to fix it, and how…
+<blockquote>Discover how to write a newsletter that connects with your audience.
+From crafting catchy subject lines to including calls to action, this…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Best AI Prompt Library for Developers: Ismail Saleem Lifetime Review - <a href="https://medium.com/@jjbalane/the-best-ai-prompt-library-for-developers-ismail-saleem-lifetime-review-72b161389378?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploy Vite + React Router SSR on AWS Amplify Without an Amplify Adapter - <a href="https://medium.com/@sudhagar24205/deploy-vite-react-router-ssr-on-aws-amplify-without-an-amplify-adapter-2b7f876350d4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JPVB`**
+✍️ **posted by `Sudhagar`**

-<blockquote>An in-depth look inside a master library of 10,000+ domain-specific AI prompt guides for coding, business, and tech workflows.
+<blockquote>Deploying a normal Vite + React application to AWS Amplify is easy because it can be hosted as a static Single Page Application.
 Continue reading on Medium »</blockquote>

-<h3>5. llms.txt : à quoi sert ce fichier pour les sites et les agents IA ? - <a href="https://jonathankam.medium.com/llms-txt-%C3%A0-quoi-sert-ce-fichier-pour-les-sites-et-les-agents-ia-6bf71a2eecc1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Why I abandoned the standard developer portfolio (and built a vintage newspaper instead) - <a href="https://medium.com/design-bootcamp/why-i-abandoned-the-standard-developer-portfolio-and-built-a-vintage-newspaper-instead-194c3b6d6262?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jonathan Kam`**
+✍️ **posted by `Sandeep kahawatta`**

-<blockquote>Un format Markdown peut aider certains agents à parcourir une documentation.
-Il ne remplace ni robots.txt, ni un sitemap, et son effet sur…
+<blockquote>How a background in marketing taught me that writing great code isn’t enough if you can’t capture attention.
-Continue reading on Medium »</blockquote>
+Continue reading on Bootcamp »</blockquote>

 <h3>6.
-Top 10 Free Website Builders for Tourism Business in Indonesia - <a href="https://medium.com/@mohdannas111/top-10-free-website-builders-for-tourism-business-in-indonesia-4f2dc4da5cc5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development Dublin: Build a Website That Supports Your Business Growth - <a href="https://medium.com/@saltmarketing2/web-development-dublin-build-a-website-that-supports-your-business-growth-2be06d1c5e8d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohd Annas`**
+✍️ **posted by `Salt Marketing`**

-<blockquote>Because millions of tourists go to Indonesia each year it needs a good internet presence.
-When travelling people search online to book…
+<blockquote>A professional website is more than an online brochure.
+It is often the first place potential customers learn about your business, compare…
 Continue reading on Medium »</blockquote>

 <h3>7.
+IT Staffing: What It Actually Means to Get the Right People in the Right Seats - <a href="https://medium.com/@teenssoftwaresolutionsllp/it-staffing-what-it-actually-means-to-get-the-right-people-in-the-right-seats-72866ea02cba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Teenssoftwaresolutionsllp`**

+<blockquote>Every company that scales past a certain point runs into the same wall — they know what they need to build, but they don’t have enough of…
+Continue reading on Medium »</blockquote>

-I built a tool to make writing easier to read without using AI - <a href="https://levelup.gitconnected.com/i-built-a-tool-to-make-writing-easier-to-read-without-using-ai-73247af0c123?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+WooCommerce Is Easy to Start With.
+Building a Store That Actually Scales Is Different. - <a href="https://medium.com/@tauqeerjilani5/woocommerce-is-easy-to-start-with-building-a-store-that-actually-scales-is-different-28e4ce83d209?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Drew Gallagher`**
+✍️ **posted by `Tauqeerjilani`**

-<blockquote>I’ve always found that a lot of writing can be improved just by getting rid of unnecessary words.
+<blockquote>Starting an online store has never been particularly difficult.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>